Welcome to King Irving Neighborhood!

 Forest Avenue Library is a very popular community destination, as is the Grubb Community YMCA (soon to be taken over by the city and renamed Reichardt Community Center). which offers fitness classes, swimming lessons, youth sports programs and more.

-Near Major Thoroghfares
+Near Major Thoroughfares

 Broadlawns Medical Center and MercyOne Des Moines Medical Center are both less than 2 miles away.
 The neighborhood has Des Moines Area Regional Transit Authority (DARTA) bus routes, making public transportation easy for residents.
 With its proximity to Interstate 235 and other area thoroughfares, like the Martin Luther King, Jr. Parkway and Keosauqua Way, King Irving offers easy access to other parts of the city, including Des Moines International Airport, which is a quick drive 5.5-mile drive on the parkway.